 The Paved Low Volume Road allocations ($8M) are based primarily on the amount of potential paved low volume roads with each county.
 Weighting factors were then applied to give more weight to paved roads that are within 500 feet of a stream, and paved roads that are outside of urban areas.
 This methodology was used since an assessment of paved low volume roads (as was done with unpaved roads) is not feasible considering the volume of roads and lack of traffic count data.

-The State Conservation Commission approved slight changes to both allocation formulas at their January 2018 meeting that will be implemented with the FY 2018-19 allocations.
-The updated allocation formulas are provided below.
-A webinar that details the formula changes was recorded on 2/6/18 and can found in the Past Webinars page.
+The State Conservation Commission approved slight changes to both allocation formulas at their January 2018 meeting and approved final 2018-19 allocations at their 5/8/18 meeting.
+The updated allocations and allocation formulas are provided below.
+A webinar detailing the formula changes was recorded on 2/6/18 and can found in the Past Webinars page.

 Allocation Formula Details (142 KB): Details of how both the "Low Volume Road" and "Dirt and Gravel Road" funding is allocated from the Commission to conservation districts.